pandadady/Machine-Learning-Course/fp_growth/README.md

     (3) Search Frequent item set

-        Setp 1: Loop header table,search along the element node link.
-Search up from each element to the root node of fp-tree
+        Step 1: Loop header table,search along the element node link.
+Search up from each element to the root

-                Get path end with element of node link.
+                node of fp-tree Get path end with element of node link.

         Step 2: Assume path is the sub data set, repeat step 2